bx-sh/specs.sh/README.md

 > Caller: `spec.runSpecWithSetupAndTeardown`

+- Run inside a subshell so that teardowns may be run if the spec fails
 - Invoked anytime a spec function is called
 - Default implementation simply passes the value to `spec.runFunction` to be run